The Virtual Reality of Enterprise Liability

 The existence of a potential defense under ERISA does not allow removal of these claims either.
 Federal courts are simply without jurisdiction to remove malpractice claims against an HMO even under an ERISA plan.
 Dukes v.
 U.S. Healthcare, 57 F.3d at 355.

 The result is logically correct, because patients should enjoy the right to be free from medical malpractice in a managed care setting regardless of whether or not their medical care is provided through an ERISA plan.
 When plaintiffs complain about the low quality of the medical treatment received, they are not contesting a denial of benefits under ERISA.
 In fact, the ERISA statute says nothing about the quality of benefits that are to be provided, but only speaks to whether or not benefits are provided.
-The civil enforcement provisions of ERISA simply do not contemplate a remedy for a plan participant who is injured by medical malpractice.
+The civil enforcement provisions of ERISA simply do not contemplate a remedy for a plan participant who is hurt by medical malpractice.
 See 29 U.S.C.
 1132.
 Thus, unlike the common practice before the Third Circuit’s decision in Dukes v.
 U.S. Healthcare, HMOs cannot remove state law malpractice claims based upon agency or direct negligence theories to federal court.
 See also Muller v.
 Maron 1995 U.S. Dist.
 LEXIS 15048 (E.D.
 Pa., Oct.
 13, 1995); Howard v.
 Sasson, 1995 U.S. Dist.
 LEXIS 14373 (E.D.
 Pa., Oct.
 3, 1995).

 HMO Liability in N.J.